wonyx/cloudfeed/docs/post/README.md

 ## Thank you for
 - `dev.to` users reading this post.
 - Cloudflare for hosting this challenge.
-- Github Copilot for helping me everything such as writing this post, coding, etc!
+- Github Copilot helping me everything such as writing this post, coding, etc!